 - Multiple product categories

-Amazon has 30+ product categories.
+Amazon has over 30 product categories.
 With the help of the right suppliers, you can sell in as many niches as you want.
 Just avoid selling products that belong to Amazon’s restricted categories, which include alcohol, powersports, and medical devices.

 - Quick setup